tdd108/tryhackme-free-rooms/README.md

 ## NEWS
 Practice, Practice and Practice...! it'll all finally fall into place.
 No shortcut folks :)

+## HOW YOU CAN SUPPORT
+If you genuinely feel like this project helped you a lot, you can always send your appreciation _anonymously_ to these wallets:
+BTC: `17duzuYcv1QRDojfvmFVFowrKBe9EyQ1Bo`
+USDT: `TWSv2CmzZ9Xgp8j8PwfTDZ329CXJPokpHH`

 ## Table of Contents

 </aside>